sampsyo/home/_drafts/buildingblocks.md

 "Back to the Building Blocks" didn't break new ground: by 2024, it was obvious to most right-thinking people that memory safety was a huge problem.
-It was exciting because *Joe Biden* was saying the things that we had all been saying for years.[^biden] The report distilled a hard-to-refute syllogism along these lines:
+It was exciting because *Joe Biden* was saying the same things that we had all been saying for years.[^biden] I'm not a very patriotic person, but my heart soars like an eagle when I read stuff like this in a government report:

+> Despite rigorous code reviews as well as other preventive and detective controls, up to 70 percent of security vulnerabilities in memory unsafe languages patched and assigned a CVE designation are due to memory safety issues.

+And I start hearing the national anthem when Joe Biden says:

+> For new products, choosing to build in a memory safe programming language is an early architecture decision that can deliver significant security benefits.
+Even for existing codebases, where a complete rewrite of code is more challenging, there are still paths toward adopting memory safe programming languages by taking a hybrid approach.

+God bless America.

+"Back to the Building Blocks" distills a hard-to-refute syllogism along these lines:

 1. Correctness matters.
 2. There exist large classes of bugs with similar root causes.